bubriks/devops-course/contributions/course-automation/zangis/README.md

 ## Members

-Ralfs Zangis (zangis@kth.se)dfg
+Ralfs Zangis (zangis@kth.se)
 GitHub: https://github.com/bubriks

 ## Proposal
-Ensuring that pull requests can be approved only if the formatting requirements are met.
+Ensuring that pull requests can be approved only if the formatting requirements are metg.

 ## Description
 - Check changed .md file contents (contains: task name, members, and description)